hmrc/smartpay-connect-stub/README.md

 # Scenario configuration

-This service supports various payment scenarions.
+This service supports various payment scenarios.

 1. Go to http://localhost:9263/smartpay-connect-stub/set-path-for-device
 2. Select the scenario from the dropdown